tkf/compapp/doc/source/executables.rst

    * - Executable
      - |datastore|
      - Computation
-     - Plugins
    * - `.Simulator`
      - `.DirectoryDataStore`
      - :term:`data source`
-     - `.AutoDump`
    * - `.DataLoader`
      - `.SubDataStore`
      - :term:`data source`
-     -
    * - `.Analyzer`
      - `.HashDataStore`
      - :term:`data sink`
-     - `.AutoDump`
    * - `.Plotter`
      - `.SubDataStore`
      - :term:`data sink`
-     -
    * - `.SimulationApp`
      - `.DirectoryDataStore`
      - :term:`app`
-     - `.AutoDump`, `.RecordVCS`, `.RecordTiming`, `.DumpParameters`, etc.
    * - `.AnalysisApp`
      - `.HashDataStore`
      - :term:`app`
-     - (ditto)

 .. |datastore| replace:: `datastore <compapp.apps.Application.datastore>`

-.. todo:: It makes sense for `.Analyzer` to not have an entry point (i.e., not an app) and so it make sense to have `.Analyzer`-`AnalysisApp` distinction.
-However, why one needs `.Simulator`-`SimulationApp` distinction?  **Isn't it nice if every simulator has CLI and so is runnable?**

-   How about distinction along the plugins axis?  `.Simulator` and `SimulationApp` are using different set of plugins.
-But probably they shouldn't.
-For example, `.RecordVCS` should be turned off automatically for sub-apps (or the result can be cached).
-It means that having `.RecordVCS` in `.Simulator` does not hurt.
-I'd like to combine different applications together so this auto-off feature should be implemented and so cannot be the reason for the distinction.

 .. todo:: Maybe `.Analyzer.datastore` should be `.DirectoryDataStore`.